-FirstCare Nursing Homes are leading nursing homes in Ireland.
-FirstCare has provided nursing home care for older adults and frail patients for over 14 years.
-A project coordinator for dementia care, Jane Bryne, discusses improving brain and heart health.
+FirstCare Nursing Homes is an Irish-owned nursing home group committed to providing residential care services for older adults and frail patients for over 14 years.
+In this interview, Jane Bryne, the project coordinator for dementia care, discusses improving brain and heart health.

 How are the brain and heart connected?